20 Financial Moves to Protect Yourself Before the Next Recession Hits

 Create a Recession-Proof Investment Plan

-Bad markets create two types of people, those who panic and sell at a loss, and those who stay calm and make smart moves.
-The latter group comes out ahead.
-Investing during a downturn isn’t about chasing big wins.
+Bad markets create two groups: those who panic and sell at a loss, and those who stay calm and build a recession-proof investment plan.
+You want to be in the second group.

 🙋♂️If you like what you are reading so far, subscribe to the DadisFIRE newsletter and follow DadisFIRE on YouTube.💪